 - Tooth removal: More serious cases of gum disease may require the removal of one or more teeth.

 Acute necrotizing ulcerative gingivitis (ANUG) is a very serious form of gum disease that is often characterized by gum abscesses and infection.
-It requires immediate treatment by a dentist.
+This requires immediate treatment by a dentist.

-- Cessation of smoking: Smoking is always going to make gum disease a risk.
+- Cessation of smoking: Smoking is always going to put you at high risk of gum disease.
 Any level of inflammation in the gums should warrant quitting smoking right away.
 The problem is more urgent if there are abscesses or infection that require treatment.
 Talk to your doctor about support as you quit smoking.

-- Mouthwash: Mouthwashes with the active ingredient chlorhexidine or hydrogen peroxide are often prescribed for the treatment of gum infection and abscesses.
+- Mouthwash: Mouthwashes with the active ingredient chlorhexidine or hydrogen peroxide are often prescribed are often prescribed for the treatment of gum infection and abscesses.